43739534-D726-485F-8DBE-8FC561F6A106_4_5005_c.jpeg

 Next step for property owners:

 Submit commitments!
-We encourage property owners that have yet to sign up for service to complete the necessary information online - Commitment Form and $200 Payment or to contact SPT at 719.837.6400 for more information.
+We encourage property owners that have yet to sign up for service to complete the necessary information online - Commitment Form and $200 Payment or to contact Highline at 719.837.6400 for more information.

-The more people that sign up, the better the pricing will be for everyone.
 Also, note that if you decide you want fiber optic internet after construction is completed, the $200 installation fee no longer applies.
 The cost to bring fiber to your dwelling could be over $1,000 depending on how long your driveway is and how far you are from the main fiber line.

 ——————————————————————————————————————————--